ThreadK/ThreadK-Image-Segmentation/README.md

-# Application of Graph Segmentation Alg
+# Application of Graph Segmentation Algorit